Digital-Gravy/automatic.css-docs/versioned_docs/version-3.0/spacing/margin-classes.md

 Margins use the Automatic spacing system, so all margin sizes are automatically responsive, follow a mathematical scale, and match exactly to other types of spacing such as padding and gaps.

-All margin classes follow the convention: `.margin--[direction]--[size]` with size being standard t-shirt sizes (xs – xxl).
+All margin classes follow the convention: `.margin-[direction]--[size]` with size being standard t-shirt sizes (xs – xxl).
 Available directions are:

 - **Top:** Applies margin to the top of an element.
 - **Right:** Applies margin to the right of an element.